Dahrmmy007/hng13-stage0-devops/Documents/Bash/README.md

-d# HNG DevOps Stage 1 — Automated Deployment Script
+# HNG DevOps Stage 1 — Automated Deployment Script

 ## Description
 This script automates the setup, deployment, and configuration of a Dockerized application on a remote Linux server.